-4. Financial position
+4. Financial implication

-- 4.1 Disabled Facilities Grants will continue to be financed through a grant received from the Better Care Fund for 2016/2017.
+- 4.1 Disabled Facilities Grants will continue to be financed through a grant received from the Better Care Fund for 2017/2018.
 This allocation is year on year, with the allocation not determined until the beginning of the financial year.
-It is thought this funding will continue in this way for the near future. - 4.2 The pilot project will be funded through a mixture of the DFG budget and the Independent Living Fund.
-If the disabled person would be eligible for a DFG, their stairlift will be funded through DFG as normal.
-If they are not eligible, Independent Living funding will be utilised and this money then re-couped, with the addition of the fee. - 4.3 The figures below show the current position in regards to DFG and independent living budgets.
-The Pilot will not impact on the Council's ability to deliver its statutory obligations in regards to DFGs.
+It is thought this funding will continue in this way for the near future. - 4.2 Below shows the number and cost of client contributions to adaptations for the last 3 years.